An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Results

-\paragraph{Interaction on the Form (ID7-8)} We found different implementations of password update forms in both the \gls{pwc} and \gls{pwr} processes.
-A few of the variations are illustrated in Figure~\ref{fig:forms}.
+\textbf{Interaction on the Form (ID7--8).} We found different implementations of update forms in both the \gls{pwc} and \gls{pwr} processes.
+A few are illustrated in Figure~\ref{fig:forms}.
 Some were on a dedicated page, reachable via a dedicated URL.
-Others were implemented as popups, both as a modal dialog within the page or as a separate window, i.e., the form cannot be reached directly by accessing a URL.
-Most websites require the current password and the ability to enter the new password.
-During the \gls{pwc}, most websites required us to confirm the new password to avoid typos.
-When resetting a password, the majority forced us to retype the new password.
-However, many forms did not require a confirmation of the new password.
+Others were implemented as popups, either as a modal dialog within the page or as a separate window; i.e., the form cannot be reached directly via a URL.
+Most password change forms require users to enter their current password before setting a new one.
+For both password change and password reset, most websites also require users to confirm the new password to avoid typos (\gls{pwc}: 75, 78\%; \gls{pwr}: 75, 69\%; ID8).
+Still, confirmation was not required in all cases; some forms accepted the new password without asking users to retype it.
 One particular website asked us to enter the current password in a second step after confirming the password change, which caused some frustration.
-As we used a \gls{pwm} for our analysis, we had already updated our \gls{pwm} entry for this website.
-Hence, we had difficulties accessing the old entry in the vault and, thus, could not complete the \gls{pwc} in the end.
+Since we used a password manager for our analysis, we had already updated the password manager entry for this website, leading to difficulties accessing the old entry in the vault, and thus, we could not complete the \gls{pwc} in the end.
 Consequently, we had to reset the password using the \gls{pwr} process to regain access.

-\begin{keyInsights}{Many Different Patterns} Login processes, navigation paths to the forms, and required interactions to update the password differed significantly.
-This way, applying experiences and knowledge from one website to another is difficult for users, and automating password updates is hardly possible.